Poison ivy is no fun. If you’re wondering how to get rid of poison ivy, this article outlines an eco-friendly, 5-step process for eradicating it.

 When we eradicate poison ivy, we are both removing a wildlife food source and removing one of nature’s solutions for forest conservation.

 Step 1: Define the area afflicted by poison ivy and decide if eradication is necessary.

-If the afflicted area is an already established garden or tended yard area in which humans will definitely come into contact with the plant, then it will be wise to eradicate it.
+If the poison ivy is in an already established garden or tended yard area in which humans will definitely come into contact with it, then it will be wise to eradicate it.

 Photo by Quinn Dombrowski via Flickr

 Although I literally do not use chemical herbicide for any other purpose, I do encourage using it on poison ivy that is posing a human threat.
 That’s because other poison ivy removal strategies aren’t very effective.
 They require frequent exposure to the plant to keep it at bay.
 More exposure = greater chance of developing the miserable rash!.

 Apply the chemical herbicide (such as glyphosate) directly to the foliage at the highest ‘safe concentration’ directed on the container.
 This will maximize its effectiveness while minimizing repeat applications.